 Older teenagers: helping a child overcome problems as they transition into adulthood

-If you are the parent of an older teenager that is going through a CPS case it is often beneficial to have even more regular visitation with the child than you would see for younger children.
-The reason for this is due to the need for older children to become refined in their abilities to problem solve as they prepare for adulthood.
-So many of the lessons that we learn about how to function as adults are learned at home in these teenaged years.
+If you are the parent of an older teenager going through a CPS case, it is often beneficial to have even more regular visitation with the child than you would see for younger children.
+This is due to the need for older children to become refined in their abilities to problem solve as they prepare for adulthood.
+So many of the lessons that we learn about how to function as adults are learned at home in these teenage years.

 What role does your child’s foster family play in determining a visitation schedule?

-You should look at your child’s foster family as partners in this process instead of as adversaries.
-I know that it can be awkward to navigate this aspect of your child’s case but it is crucial to have foster parents that are encouraging in their attitudes towards you being able to visit with your children as often as possible.
+It would help if you looked at your child’s foster family as partners in this process instead of as adversaries.
+I know that it can be awkward to navigate this aspect of your child’s case.
+Still, it is crucial to have foster parents encouraging in their attitudes towards you being able to visit with your children as often as possible.

-For instance, on a daily basis, the foster family can help your child to use whatever communication devices have been approved by the judge in order to contact you.
+For instance, daily, the foster family can help your child use whatever the judge has approved communication devices to contact you.
 Something as simple as having the foster family remind your child to call you at a certain time each day is a great benefit to you.
-Keep in mind that the foster family can also prevent you from engaging in excessive or inappropriate attempts to communicate with your child.
+Keep in mind that the foster family can prevent you from engaging in excessive or inappropriate attempts to communicate with your child.

-The foster family to your child is also on the front lines in terms of being able to help your child sort through the difficult emotions that they have experienced in terms of the removal from your home.
+The foster family to your child is also on the front lines in terms of helping your child sort through the difficult emotions that they have experienced in terms of the removal from your home.
 However, you should not seek out the foster family in this regard.
 The foster parents are best suited to speak directly to CPS about any problems- not with you or your child.

-When your child does have visits with you, the foster family is often the first group of people that will be able to spend time with the child.
-These folks will be able to keep a note of how your child behaves, what your child says and generally your child's attitudes towards spending time with him or her.
-If the foster parent observed that issues arose in a particular visitation session that can be reported to the CPS caseworker.
+When your child does have visits with you, the foster family is often the first group of people who will spend time with the child.
+These folks will be able to keep a note of how your child behaves, what your child says, and generally your child's attitudes towards spending time with him or her.
+If the foster parent observed that issues arose in a particular visitation session, that could be reported to the CPS caseworker.
 You can address these issues with the caseworker directly rather than letting the issues and worsen over time.